Utkar5hM/utkar5hm.github.io/_posts/other/2024-07-20-nic-on-fpga.md

 2. We didn't do shit for the initial few months and barely had a week left for the **major** part of our MAJOR project.
 3. We needed to clutch and take a lotta shortcuts.

-So and `hence`, this isn't a full proof guide to building an entirely working industry standard NIC allowing offloads thats gonna be fast aff or do performancemaxxing but about how one can get started to produce a mvp (without the viable part) while knowing or having a lil bit experience with Verilog HDL, Linux(you'll know why later) and C to produce a NIC or whatever someone wants on a FPGA with mostly software oriented knowledge.
+So and `hence`, this isn't a full proof guide to building an entirely working industry standard NIC allowing offloads thats gonna be fast aff or do performancemaxxing but about how one can get started to produce a mvp (minimum viable product, without the viable part) while knowing or having a lil bit experience with Verilog HDL, Linux(you'll know why later) and C to produce a NIC or whatever someone wants on a FPGA with mostly software oriented knowledge.
 We wanted to write this blog because we couldn't find a single goto place for such kinda things as everything was just  scattered in the ocean of the internet.

 Though we had good enough experience working with Verilog HDL in the past, We had never flashed and played with an FPGA before.
 Getting one itself from the university's pocket took considerable amount of time.
 We ended up with **Nexys 4 DDR** because that was the one that the university had and could be used with Vivado as anyone who has ever used quartus knows how much of a bad UI/UX it has (This matters to me :3).